 (D) The superintendent shall not enter into any settlement agreements with an appraiser if the superintendent knows it is not the appraiser's free and voluntary act to enter into such an agreement.

 (E) Upon reviewing a proposed settlement agreement, the Ohio real estate appraiser board may accept, modify or reject said proposal.
 No modifications to such an agreement may become a final order without the agreement and consent of the appraiser.
-If the Ohio real estate appraiser board rejects the proposed settlement agreement terms, or it modifies the settlement agreement terms and the modification is not agreed to by the appraiser, then the original matter that gave rise to the investigation shall be set for hearing.
+If the Ohio real estate appraiser board rejects the proposed settlement agreement terms, or it modifies the settlement agreement terms and the modification is not agreed to by the appraiser, then the matter shall be returned to the division of real estate for additional investigation or shall be set for hearing.
 For purposes of this rule, a reduction of the proposed sanction in the settlement agreement by the Ohio real estate appraiser board does not constitute a modification of the agreement.

 (F) During the course of an investigation, pursuant to section 4763.11 of the Revised Code, the appraiser may voluntarily surrender the appraiser's certificate, license or registration, provided the appraiser affirms under oath: that the appraiser will cease and desist all activity for which a certificate, license or registration is required, and that the appraiser will not apply for an Ohio appraisal certificate, license or registration in the future.